-I also intend to release periodically short blog-posts which present (hopefully) interesting tidbits from the history of early ballet, meant to be “easy reading.”
-(See “blog” above in the menu-bar.)
-Those interested in receiving notification of postings can click the “follow” bottom at the bottom of the page.
+I periodically publish blog-posts on various features from the history of early ballet (click to access).
+Those interested in receiving notification of postings can use the “follow” bottom at the bottom of the page.